johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 		.delete(clickHandler.resetClicks);
 };
 ```
-First, we move the `.clickHandler` from the end of the `require` statement.
-We're doing this because rather than export an anonymous function object from the clickHandler file, we will export the entire object.
-The `.clickHandler` specification is there because using the `module.exports.clickHandler` syntax creates `clickHandler` as a method on the `module.exports` object.
-This must specifically be referenced in the `require` statement.
-As we'll see in just a moment, there is another way to accomplish this without requiring the `.clickHandler` expression.

 We've removed the `db` argument from both the `module.exports = function (app) {... }` line and the `new ClickHandler()`.
 We've done this because the database information itself is inherent in using a Mongoose schema.
 The model we created earlier gets exported for use within our controllers.
 We'll see this shortly.
 For now, these are the only changes required to the route file.
 Wasn't that easy?